-- ► We will begin to commission Technical Limits as part of the Active Network Management (ANM) commissioning. - Ahead of commissioning of the Technical Limits, we will work with the NESO and National Grid Electricity Transmission (NGET) to ensure that our ANM solution meets all their requirements.
+- We are expecting to begin commissioning Technical Limits as part of the Active Network Management (ANM) commissioning. - Ahead of commissioning of the Technical Limits, we will work with the NESO and National Grid Electricity Transmission (NGET) to ensure that our ANM solution meets all their requirements.

-What is Active Network Management (ANM)?
+What is Automated Network Management (ANM)?

 ANM is a system used by grid companies to manage network constraints by utilising flexible assets, services and connections.
-The ANM system continually monitors all the constraints in real time and dispatches flexibility services or varies the import and/or export of flexible connections associated with the constraint
+The ANM system continually monitors all the constraints in real time and dispatches flexible services or varies the import and/or export of flexible connections associated with the constraint.

-See more details about our ANM system in Section 4.2.1 Active Network Management
+nore details about the ANM system in Section 4.2.1 Activ Network Management